vikingJason/5eVaultMain/content/1. Adventures/Curse of Strahd/Tome of Strahd.md

 ## DC 20 - Azalin

-**Twelfth Moon, 542 BC:** *The mists continue to draw lost souls to my land.
+==**Twelfth Moon, 542 BC:** *The mists continue to draw lost souls to my land.
 This one seems different however: he is no petty bandit or thief; he is clearly an extremely accomplished wizard.
 I don’t trust him in the slightest, but he may be of use to me.
 The man hides much, but he goes by the name “Azalin”.
-He says he is of a world called “Oerth”.*
+He says he is of a world called “Oerth”.*==

-*Azalin believes he can, with sufficient resources, build a portal that will transport us away from this place, to what he calls the “Material Plane”.
+==*Azalin believes he can, with sufficient resources, build a portal that will transport us away from this place, to what he calls the “Material Plane”.
 If he is right, I might finally be free of this prison.
 He is teaching me much in the ways of magic in order to assist him.
-We are constructing a tower on the shore of Lake Zarovich to conduct his experiments.*
+We are constructing a tower on the shore of Lake Zarovich to conduct his experiments.*==

 ## DC 20 - Lyssa von Zarovich